hialin/hial/doc/issues.md

 # List of Todos and other Issues

+- prelude variables
+- when pprint-ing, collapse multiple lines with just dot (cell with no value) into one line
 - selector expression argument for get_all (mongo case)
-    - unify get and get_all
+    - unify get and get_all?
-- path interpretation: expose parent/filename/ext

 - add split(":") interpretation, read-write
 - '**[filter]' must work as '**/*[filter]' (filter to be applied only on leaves)
 - support rust/ts write: `hial './src/tests/rust.rs^rust/*[:function_item].label = "modified_fn_name"'`